Boardwalk Arcades: Year-Round Fun and Games

 By the late 1980s the Santa Cruz Seaside Company decided to fully remodel the building.
 But before construction began, a 7.1 earthquake struck the area on October 17, 1989.
 Although the park sustained limited damage, the ‘quake hastened renovation plans by cracking away the Plunge building’s main facade, and the facility opened a year earlier than planned.

-Dubbed “Neptune’s Kingdom,” in honor of the Boardwalk’s original 1904 Neptune Casino, the new attraction’s theme and design reflects an attitude essential to the historic park: the preservation of tradition imaginatively combined with the latest in technology and ideas.
+Dubbed “Neptune’s Kingdom,” in honor of the Boardwalk’s original 1904 Neptune Casino, the design reflects an attitude essential to the historic park: the preservation of tradition imaginatively combined with the latest in technology and ideas.

 The result is a pirate-themed entertainment complex complete with two-story miniature golf course, talking pirates, a video arcade, and the Barbary Coast restaurant.
-Special effects, fiber optics, and robotic figures are used to theme and enliven the facility.
+Special effects, fiber optics, and robotic figures enliven the facility.

-Upstairs, the Historium displays the Boardwalk and beach area’s past and present glories; and a game deck offers pool, air hockey, Expert Ping-Pong, simulated video games, including Derby Owner's Club and a snack bar.
+Upstairs, the Historium displays the Boardwalk and beach area’s past and present glories; and a game deck offers pool, air hockey, video gamesincluding Derby Owner's Club and a snack bar.

-Indeed,the Boardwalk Grand Arcades offer what the amusement park’s creators had hoped for 100 years ago: year-round beachside family entertainment for all.
+The Boardwalk Arcades offer what the amusement park’s creators had hoped for 100 years ago: year-round beachside family entertainment for all.